ansin218/hugo-blog/content/recipes/chinese/sichuan-dandan-noodles-recipe.md

 7. 3-4 garlic cloves finely chopped
 8. A few drops of sesame oil
 9. 1-2 stems of spring onions
+10. 1-2 tsp sesame seeds (optional)
+11. A handful of crushed peanuts (optional)

 ## Instructions: